iksws/GnomeTurboNoteExtension/README.md

 * [**OK**] Receive Images
 * [**OK**] Receive Attacheds
 * [**1/2**] Send Images (Only to linux2linux working at now)

+For send images (only linux to linux) use the icon take a picture and save in dir TMP_SEND the app get image in this dir and send with the  message.
+For windows you need take a picture and save anywhere use attached button chouse a picture and attach it.

 * [**OK**] Send Attacheds
 * [**1/2**] ShortCut Commands

 Developer mail: ikswss@gmail.com

+***SHORT CUTs COMMANDs***

+In the box press CTRL + ENTER to show contact list, double click for send or CTRL + ENTER for send,  you can select multiple contacts and using the button send for send to multiples contacts.

+You can reply message to the contact who sent only CTRL+R in the box.